 Beautiful Germany is a popular destination for Americans moving abroad due to numerous international headquarters located in the country and a large military presence in cities like Munich, Berlin, Essen, and many others.
-If you’re one of the many American expats in Germany, you will want to know how your situation will affect your taxes.
+If you’re one of the many American expats in Germany, you will want to know how your situation will affect your taxes in Germany.
 Here’s a breakdown of what you should know about your German tax obligations and how living in Germany will affect your US tax obligations since you will be required to file taxes in both countries.

-As you may be aware, if you’re a citizen or permanent resident of the US, you’ll be required to file US expat taxes with the IRS each year.
+As you may be aware, if you’re a citizen or permanent resident of the US, you’ll be required to file US expat taxes in Germany with the IRS each year.
 The US is one of only two governments that tax the international income of its citizens and permanent residents (the other is Eritrea).
 Fortunately, there are special provisions in place to protect American expats in Germany from double taxation:

 Foreign Tax Credit – This credit allows you to lower your US tax obligation on your remaining income by certain amounts paid to a foreign government.